 Output impedance

-An equivalent circuit representing the impedance between the output terminals as seen from the output side of a power supply circuit.
-The greater the output impedance, the more voltage drop occurs at the output terminals, so a lower impedance is desirable, similar to the internal resistance of a battery.
-Therefore, the output impedance is designed to be as low as possible.
-Since a switching power supply circuit is an LC circuit composed of coils and capacitors, the overall impedance including the output impedance can become large at the resonant frequency or its harmonics.
+An equivalent circuit that represents the impedance between output terminals, viewed from the output side of a power supply circuit.
+The larger the output impedance, the more voltage drop occurs at the output terminals, so it is preferable to have a smaller value, similar to the internal resistance of a battery.
+Therefore, the output impedance is designed to be as small as possible.
+Since a switching power supply circuit is an LC circuit consisting of a coil and a capacitor, the overall impedance including the output impedance may increase at the resonance frequency or at integer multiples of that frequency.